 Tours are frequently available to anyone interested while on the grounds.
 I must say the lighthouse is a very pretty landmark but more so it’s interesting to note that it was placed there with a specific purpose.
 Guests are given the opportunity to enter the lighthouse and walk all 65 flights of stairs.
 Built in 1825, the monument was used for the protection of sailors from unseen dangerous reefs, harsh weather and served as a beacon of light during the harsh days of the civil war as slaves sought an escape.
 It was later destroyed during the hurricane of 1835, was reconstructed and still stands there to this day.

 In the above video towards the end of the tour, seen by the fishing pier, Stiltsville is located.
-Stiltsville is an area known for homes composed of wooden stilts and build during the 30’s in the shallow ocean.
+Stiltsville is an area known for homes composed of wooden stilts and built during the 30’s in the shallow ocean.
 Modern days there is very few homes still standing due to hurricanes passing by and causing disruption.
 It is an interesting site to see.

 There is much to do in any beach in South Florida.
-Bill Baggs Park also known as The Lighthouse Beach in Miami is not the exception.
+Bill Baggs Cape Florida State Park also known as The Lighthouse Beach in Miami is not the exception.
 As the day grew late and I had much to accomplish for my move, I was not able to spend much time on the historical trail, barbecuing in one of the spots provided, rent a bike or even spend time fishing so that will be for another day.

 Some say Florida will be underwater one day.
 While I am not sure how true that is or how long I will be in this state, it is quite nice to know that the beaches are still accessible for a day’s escape.
-I will hold on to bucket and shovel for now.
+I will hold on to a beach bucket and shovel for now.